-For Network Providers and community partners, should a potential, actual, or perceived conflict of interest arise, the party must notify 4Kids immediately via the 4Kids4Families.org website.
+For Network Providers, Purchased Client Services (PS) Providers, and community partners, should a potential, actual, or perceived conflict of interest arise, the party must notify 4Kids immediately at complaints@4Kids4Families.org.
+The Sr. VP of Community-Based Care will investigate and notify the party of the resolution.
+For Permanency staff, should a potential, actual or perceived conflict of interest arise, the party must notify 4Kids immediately via the 4Kids4Families.org website.
 The Sr. VP of Community-Based Care will investigate and notify the party of the resolution.